-What Can a Handyman Do in St. Paul, Minnesota?
+What Can a Handyman Do Without a License in St. Paul, Minnesota?

 In St. Paul (Ramsey County), most “handyman” work is legal without a state contractor license only if you stay under Minnesota’s residential building contractor licensure exemptions (commonly the small-project/maintenance threshold) and you do not perform work that requires a trade license (electrical, plumbing, HVAC/refrigeration, etc.).
 If you do residential remodeling/repair above the exemption threshold or you contract directly with homeowners for regulated residential building work, Minnesota generally requires a state-issued contractor license/registration through the Department of Labor and Industry (DLI) plus city permits for many jobs.